Patricia Routledge: Film and television

+1960s and 1970s

-Routledge's screen credits include To Sir, with Love (1967), Pretty Polly (1967), 30 Is a Dangerous Age, Cynthia, The Bliss of Mrs. Blossom, Don't Raise the Bridge, Lower the River (all 1968), If It's Tuesday, This Must Be Belgium (1969) and Girl Stroke Boy (1971).
+Routledge's screen credits included To Sir, with Love (1967), Pretty Polly (1967), 30 Is a Dangerous Age, Cynthia, The Bliss of Mrs. Blossom, Don't Raise the Bridge, Lower the River (all 1968), If It's Tuesday, This Must Be Belgium (1969) and Girl Stroke Boy (1971).

 Routledge's early television appearances included a role in Steptoe and Son, in the episode "Seance in a Wet Rag and Bone Yard" (1974), as a clairvoyant called Madame Fontana.
-She also appeared in Coronation Street (1961), and as a white witch in Doctor at Large (1971).
+She also appeared in Coronation Street (1961), followed by the role of Maggie in ITV's Play of the Week Hobson's Choice (opposite Michael Caine as Will Mosop) (1962), and as a white witch in Doctor at Large (1971).
 Routledge played Mrs. Jennings in the BBC mini-series production of Sense and Sensibility (1971).

+1980s

-However, she did not come to prominence on television until she featured in monologues written for her by Alan Bennett and later Victoria Wood in the 1980s.
+Routledge did not come to prominence on television until she featured in monologues written for her by Alan Bennett and later Victoria Wood in the 1980s.
 She first appeared in A Woman of No Importance, the second installment of Bennett's anthology, Objects of Affection in 1982.
 She then played the opinionated Kitty in Victoria Wood: As Seen on TV in 1985.
 She performed two further monologues in Bennett's Talking Heads in 1988 and 1998.
 Routledge was nominated for a British Academy Television Award for Best Actress for the monologue "A Lady of Letters".
+In 1989, Routledge appeared in a series of television advertisements for the RAC.